Photo:Okinawa Prefecture

 - 7. Weaving

-Skilled artisans weave Shuri brocade by hand using a wood loom called takahata.
+Skilled artisans weave Shuri Textiles by hand using a wood loom called takahata.
 Even an experienced weaver will take a day to complete 30㎠ of fabric as this is a complicated process.
 The weft threads are set in a shuttle and meticulously woven according to the design.
 After weaving, the brocade is washed, stretched out to dry, and the fabric is complete.

 Facility Information